Promotion and Tenure Guidelines

 C. Service to students

-Identify name of group or organization and specific responsibilities as adviser.
+Identify name of group or organization and specific responsibilities as advisor.
 Include estimate of approximate time spent per week in such advising.

 - Other student services